 In fact, with busy consumers increasingly placing a premium on convenience in the midst of fast-paced lifestyles and looking for meal solutions that require minimal time and effort, full-service restaurant operators explore the potential of delivery services.
 Prominent players like Hai Di Lao are planning to increase their revenue from delivery services.

-Restaurants can also choose delivery services apps like Meituan-dianping.
-It is a Chinese group buying website for locally found food delivery services, consumer products and retail services.
+Restaurants can also choose delivery service apps like Meituan-dianping.
+It is a Chinese group buying website for locally found food delivery services, consumer products, and retail services.
 Meituan-Dianping is also one of the world’s largest online and on-demand delivery platforms.

 How to reassure customers and get more diners during the current health crisis?